Mercedes-Benz Vans has revealed pricing and specifiactions for the new Vito.

 Fuel economy ranges from 46.3 to 48.7mpg for the new variants.

-Front-wheel-drive versions are also available, using a smaller 1.7-litre diesel engine with 102PS or 136PS.
+Front-wheel-drive versions are also available on the entry-level trim, using a smaller 1.7-litre diesel engine with 102PS or 136PS.
 These models are less efficient, with 43.4-44.1mpg, and only come with a manual transmission.

 Maximum payload now sits at 1,396Kg, clever innovations such as using a plastic floor lining instead of wood helps save 12-15Kg.